rickumali/rickumali/README.md

 -->

-- 🌱 I'm currently learning JavaScript.
-At work, it's NodeJS (and AWS) all the time!
-Check out [Text Fall Cliff](https://github.com/rickumali/textfallcliff).
+- 🌱 I'm currently learning Kubernetes.
+What a beast it is!
 - 💬 Ask me about [my beginner's Git book](https://www.manning.com/books/learn-git-in-a-month-of-lunches).
 - 📫 Send me email, if you want to correspond.
 (It's my favorite form of electronic communication.)
 - ⚡ Fun fact: I still learn plenty of Git!